clash-lang/docs.clash-lang.org/compiler-userguide/src/index.md

-# Clash Language User Guide
+# Clash Compiler Language User Guide

-Welcome to the Clash Language User Guide, the official documentation of the [Clash Compiler](https://clash-lang.org).
+Welcome to the Clash Compiler User Guide, the official documentation of the [Clash Compiler](https://clash-lang.org).
 Clash is an open-source functional hardware description language (HDL) that borrows syntax and semantics from the [Haskell](https://www.haskell.org) programming